 nextSTL is the preeminent online source for information and thought provoking commentary and analysis on issues large and small in St. Louis.
 With 1,800 blog posts from more than 45 authors and regular updates and commentary on Twitter and Facebook, the site is a must read for anyone who cares about the future of our cities.

 Focused on a variety of urban issues, the built environment, politics and policy, transportation and preservation, the blog has been cited by the Wall Street Journal, the St. Louis Post-Dispatch, KMOX, St. Louis Public Radio, and many other local news sources as well as The Atlantic Cities, Architect’s Newspaper, Planetizen, Next City, and Streetsblog.

-Facebook – more than 4,000 Likes and home to discussion of recent stories and other issues
+Facebook – nearly 5,000 Likes and home to discussion of recent stories and other issues